ceres-solver/ceres-solver/docs/source/installation.rst

 Note that this can be used to have multiple versions of Ceres installed.
-However, particularly if you have only a single version of Ceres which you want to use but do not wish to install to a system location, you should consider exporting Ceres using the ``EXPORT_BUILD_DIR`` option instead of a local install, as exported versions of Ceres will be automatically detected by CMake, irrespective of their location.
+However, particularly if you have only a single version of Ceres which you want to use but do not wish to install to a system location, you should consider using Ceres' build-tree package export instead of a local install.
+Build-tree exports are automatically detected, irrespective of their location, only when registry registration was enabled via ``CMAKE_EXPORT_PACKAGE_REGISTRY`` when Ceres was configured.
+Otherwise set ``Ceres_DIR`` to the Ceres build directory.

 Understanding the CMake Package System
 ----------------------------------------